 This is why it’s so important to be building an email list, and doing everything you can to get people onto your list.

-If you aren’t doing this already, you can start by signing up for a free 30-day trial of GetResponse by clicking here.
+If you aren’t doing this already, you can start by signing up for a trial of ActiveCampaign by clicking here.
 You’re going to want to do this now, because we’re going to talk more about our email lists in a minute.

 Anyway, in terms of passive traffic strategies, other than organic search traffic and referrals, pay-per-click advertising and strong networking are two things that can also send you traffic for years to come.

 I recently started an affiliate program for my products, and affiliates have been doing a good job of sending traffic to my site.
 In theory, I could focus less on actively generating traffic myself.
 However, I am instead choosing to focus this extra time on other areas of my business that need it.